IverMartinson/RasterIver/readme.md

 - [ ] make a function to return a pointer to the last SDL_event (or copy it doesnt really matter)
 - [ ] make an option for multiple cameras, or defining a camera.
 I want to be able to write it to a "texture" in menory and have objects use it as their texture
 - [ ] add materials/shaders that define unlit, lit, textures, and whatever else.
 Maybe have shader kernels?
 I have no idea how you would implement that but it sounds cool
 - [ ] make the returned array from RI_RequestObjects easier to write to I.E., not a 1D array.
 Maybe have it so you could do objects[obj #].x_position or something like that.
-I wonder if I could implement functions with that, too, so you could do objects.get_first_element().
-Oh and also object higherarchies
+I wonder if I could implement functions with that, too, so you could do objects.get_first_element()
+- [ ] object higherarchies (aybe not.
+This is moving towards game engine territory.
+Once I get this into a working release, I'll start working on a game engine)